scalableminds/webknossos-libs/CONTRIBUTING.md

 ### Documentation

-We render a common documentation for WEBKNOSSOS itself and webknossos-libs from this repository using [mkdocs](https://www.mkdocs.org/).
+We render a common documentation for WEBKNOSSOS itself and WEBKNOSSOS-libs from this repository using [mkdocs](https://www.mkdocs.org/).
 Source-files for the documentation are stored at `docs/src`:

 * `docs/src/webknossos`: Server & Website documentation, linked from the [webknossos repository](https://github.com/scalableminds/webknossos) (must be available under `docs/wk-repo`, see below).
 * `docs/src/api`: Generated using [pdoc](https://pdoc.dev) from Python docstrings.